-Nexus Fostering aims to provide fostering placements that offer a stable and consistent experience of family life, to enhance and maximise life opportunities of children and young people looked-afte

-Foster carers care for children and young people placed with them as if they were a child of their family.
+Nexus Fostering aims to provide fostering placements that offer a stable and consistent experience of family life, to enhance and maximise life opportunities of children and young people looked-after for children and young people placed with them as if they were a child of their family.
 Carers listen to their views, promote their interests and help them to understand and participate in events that affect them.
 They safeguard and promote their welfare.